ai-boost/awesome-prompts/README.md

 | 📓Prompt Creater | Writer | Auto Prompt Creater | [prompt](https://github.com/ai-boost/awesome-gpts-prompts/blob/main/prompts/Prompt%20Creater.md) | - |

 # FAQ
-**Q**: You can't "open-source" someone else's work.
+**Q**: Why open source?
-**A**: Sure, I just open-source my work, I've chosen to open-source these GPTs as a way to contribute positively to the community.
+**A**: I've chosen to open-source these GPTs as a way to contribute positively to the community.
 My intention is to set a precedent for sharing and learning together by making these prompts available to everyone.

 This initiative is born out of a belief in collaborative growth and the value of open-source ethics in the AI field.
 I hope that by sharing these prompts, we can all benefit from a diverse range of insights and ideas.